BONSAMURAIS/hackathons/2020-spring/proposal.md

 * Some data is set aside as validation data (e.g. atmospheric measurements)
 * Boot-strapping
 * Statistics on unmet demand or supply

+Outputs from validation can feed into earlier libraries in an iterative fashion.

 ## Preparation